munimwasi/munimwasi.github.io/_posts/2024-11-03-kisa-presidential-election-menifesto.md

 ## 5. Career Counseling in English

 Planning for a career is challenging, and it’s even harder without proper support.
-Currently, there’s a lack of **one-on-one career counseling sessions in English**, which makes it difficult for international students to get the guidance they need for internships, job applications, and long-term planning.
+Currently, there’s a lack of **one-to-one career counseling sessions in English**, which makes it difficult for international students to get the guidance they need for internships, job applications, and long-term planning.

 ### My Solution:
 - **Work with career services to set up dedicated English-language counseling sessions** where students can receive individualized feedback and advice.